arathnim/ghost/posts/crypto-interfaces.md

 How I usually start is by identifying the highest-level abstractions that people might use, and working my way down to the implementation.
-Modeling how people think about the domain you're writing code for is critical to creating better interfaces: code which matches how the developer thinks about the subject will be the easiest to work with.
+Modeling how people think about the domain you're writing code for is critical to creating better interfaces: code which matches how the application developer thinks about the subject will be the easiest for them to work with.

 #### the vault abstraction